What Is The Prognosis And Huntington's Disease Life Expectancy?

-It's caused by a mutated gene.
-More specifically, the HTT gene.
-The HTT gene is responsible for creating a protein known as huntingtin, and that protein is believed to help your nerve cells.
+Huntington's disease is a rare brain disorder involving the breakdown of nerve cells.
+Discovered by George Huntington in the late 1800s, it's a disease caused by a defective gene on chromosome 4.
+More specifically, it's the HTT gene.
+This gene is responsible for creating a protein known as huntingtin or HTT, and it's believed to help your nerve cells.
 It keeps them strong, prevents them from self-destructing, and can benefit your muscles as well.
-A mutated HTT gene will give off mutated huntingtin, which may attack your nerve cells as opposed to helping them.
+A mutated HTT gene will give off mutated huntingtin, which may attack your nerve cells instead of helping them.

-Life Expectancy Of Huntington's Disease
+Life Expectancy of Huntington's Disease

-- Treating depressive symptoms.
-Depression can occur in Huntington's disease patients, and it can lead to suicide.
+- Treating depressive symptoms: Depression can occur in Huntington's disease patients, and it can lead to suicide.

-Early Symptoms Of Huntington's Disease
+Early Symptoms of Huntington's Disease

-- Nervousness.
+- You might feel nervous.
 You may twitch or fidget, even though you may not have much to get nervous about.

 - You may feel unbalanced when walking.
 This may lead to trips or falls, which can injure or kill you.